-If the authority is blatantly and unapologetically extorting money from the people, profiting from them and threatening them, how can the citizenry really trust that authority?
-When that authority unfairly targets political groups because of political belief; how can the citizenry trust that authority?
-When the authority continues to vote themselves raises and will not set term-limits per the wishes of the American people; how can the citizenry trust that authority?
-And when the Constitution says that the people are the authority, but the government continues to do things that hurt them; how can the citizenry trust that authority?
+How can the citizenry trust that authority if the authority is blatantly and unapologetically extorting money from the people, profiting from them, and threatening them?
+When that authority unfairly targets political groups because of political belief, how can the citizenry trust that authority?
+When the authority continues to vote themselves raises and will not set term limits per the wishes of the American people, how can the citizenry trust that authority?
+And when the Constitution says that the people are the authority, but the government continues to do things that hurt them, how can the citizenry trust that authority?

-Rep. Maxine Waters was once dubbed one of the nation’s “most corrupt” elected officials by the Citizens for Responsibility and Ethics in Washington for her role in pushing a bailout for a bank tied to her family.
+Rep. Maxine Waters was once dubbed one of the nation’s “most corrupt” elected officials by the Citizens for Responsibility and Ethics in Washington for pushing a bailout for a bank tied to her family.
 She continues to get elected (Suebsaeng, 2017).

 Bakersfield Police Detectives Damacio Diaz and Patrick Mara were caught in a police corruption scandal involving cash, drugs, and protection (Winton, 2016).

 NYPD officers Louis Eppolito and Stephen Caracappa worked for the Organized Crime Homicide Unit… or so everyone thought.
 They were working as hitmen and moles for the Lucchese crime family.
 In 2006, they were convicted of racketeering, obstruction of justice, extortion, and eight counts of murder and conspiracy (Marzulli & Mcshane, 2009).